dtcenter/METplus/docs/Contributors_Guide/add_use_case.rst

 * METPLUS_USE_CASE_CATEGORY should be one of the list items in the :ref:`use_case_categories` section unless you have received approval to create a new category.
+For a new met_tool_wrapper use case, set this value to met_tool_wrapper.

-* METPLUS_USE_CASE_NAME should be the name of the new use case without the .conf extension, i.e. EnsembleStat_fcstICAP_obsMODIS_aod
+* METPLUS_USE_CASE_NAME should be the name of the new use case without the .conf extension, i.e. EnsembleStat_fcstICAP_obsMODIS_aod.
+If adding a new met_tool_wrapper use case, set this value to met_test_YYYYMMDD where YYYYMMDD is today's date.

 * METPLUS_FEATURE_BRANCH should match the name of the branch you are working in exactly.